AVSystem/Anjay/doc/sphinx/source/PortingGuideForNonPOSIXPlatforms/CustomTLS.rst

   ``_avs_net_create_udp_socket`` function described in :doc:`NetworkingAPI`.

 * ``_avs_net_create_ssl_socket`` - only required if the ``fw_update`` module
-  should support HTTPS transfers, or if support for CoAP over TCP is desired (only available in the commercial version).
+  should support HTTPS transfers, or if support for CoAP over TCP is desired.
   Otherwise, it can be safely implemented as ``return avs_errno(AVS_ENOTSUP);``.

   .. snippet-source:: deps/avs_commons/src/net/avs_net_impl.h